lvgl/docs_old/intro/index.md

 See the [Porting](/porting/display) section to learn more.

-### Is LVGL free?
-How can I use it in a commercial product?
-LVGL comes with [MIT license](https://github.com/lvgl/lvgl/blob/master/LICENCE.txt) which means you can download and use it for any purpose you want.

-The only thing you need to do is to add a notice about you are using LVGL in you product.
-This notice can be placed in the user guide, on you website, on an about screen, or anywhere else where users might see it.

 ### Nothing happens, my display driver is not called.
 What have I missed?
 Be sure you are calling `lv_tick_inc(x)` in an interrupt and `lv_task_handler()` in your main `while(1)`.